Today is tomorrow's history

 Trade directories list the Tyler Brothers business as Farmers, Fruit and Flower Growers, Coal Merchants and Poultry Purveyors.

-James Tyler, a cousin of Peter, died relatively young before WW2.
-After his death the Hall was occupied at various times by farm workers but was ultimately abandoned and became derelict.
+The Hall was occupied at various times by farm workers but was ultimately abandoned and became derelict.
 The ground floor was used for the storage of animal fodder and during the war troops were billeted in some of the buildings.
-The Hall was eventually sold in 1950 to Mr & Mrs A Coleman.
+The Hall was eventually sold in 1950 to Mr & Mrs A Colman.
 They restored the property and lived there for a number of years until it was sold on.
 The house was subsequently purchased in 1979 by Peter Sladden.

 Peter Tyler